2025 / 2026 “free to view” Exhibitions in our gallery.

 A few of the selected works expected to be in this exhibition.

-DATE FROM: Saturday 1st June
+DATE FROM: N/A

-DATE TO: Saturday 29th June
+DATE TO: N/A

 TIME: 1 pm to 4 pm